jingcshi/ICON/README.md

 - `sub_model` (recommended signature: `sub_model(sub: Union[str, List[str]], sup: Union[str, List[str]], *args, **kwargs) -> numpy.ndarray)`: Predict whether each `sup` subsumes the corresponding `sub` given two lists of `sub` and `sup`

 The sub-models are essential plug-ins for ICON.
 Everything above (except `ret_model` or `gen_model` if you are using ICON in a particular setting, to be explained below) will be required for ICON to function.

+#### Replace simcse script

+If you wish to use the `RET_model` template from `/demo.ipynb`, please temporarily replace the `tool.py` in your SimCSE directory with `/utils/replace_simcse/tool.py`.
+The original SimCSE package displays some loggings and progress bars that are unnecessary for ICON's purposes, and the file replacement would suppress these outputs without affecting other functionalities.

 ### Sub-models

 We offer a quick pipeline for fine-tuning (roughly year 2020 strength) solid and well-known pretrained language models to obtain the three required models.

-First, open each notebook under `/data_wrangling` and follow the instructions to build the training data for each sub-model using your taxonomy (or the Google PT taxonomy placed there by default).
-You should get two files under `/data/ret`, `/data/gen` and `/data/sub` each.
-One of them is for training and the other for evaluation.
+1. Use the scripts under `/data_wrangling` to build the training and evaluation data for each sub-model using your taxonomy (or the Google PT taxonomy placed there by default).

+    1. Open terminal and `cd` to `/data_wrangling`.

+    2. Adjust the data building settings by modifying `data_config.json`.
+Available settings will be listed [below](#data-building-settings).

+    3. Execute the scripts with `python ./FILENAME.py` where `FILENAME` is replaced by the name of the script you wish to run.

-Next, download the pretrained language models from HuggingFace.
+2. Download the pretrained language models from HuggingFace.
 Here we use [BERT](https://huggingface.co/bert-base-cased) for both ret_model and sub_model, and [T5](https://huggingface.co/t5-base) for gen_model.

-Finally, fine-tune each pretrained model using the corresponding notebook under `/model_training`.
+3. Fine-tune the pretrained language models.
+A demonstration for fine-tuning each model can be found in the notebooks under `/model_training`.
 Notice that the tuned language models aren't exactly the sub-models to be called by ICON yet.
 An example of wrapping the models for ICON and an entire run can be found at `/demo.ipynb`.

 Please note that this is only a suggestion for the sub-models and deploying later models may be able to enhance ICON performances.

-### Replace simcse script

-If you wish to use the `RET_model` template from `/demo.ipynb`, please temporarily replace the `tool.py` in your SimCSE directory with `/utils/replace_simcse/tool.py`.
-The original SimCSE package displays some loggings and progress bars that are unnecessary for ICON's purposes, and the file replacement would suppress these outputs without affecting other functionalities.
+#### Data building settings

+Lorem Ipsum

 ### Configurations